Our entire story began with a brutal perimenopause (more on that here).

 - Progestins versus progesterone - almost opposite safety - see progesterone review

 Even synthetic CBD (called Epeliodex) has a completely different side effect profile than just CBD isolate.
-CBD isolate is much much better.
+CBD isolate is much much better on this front.

 Unfortunately, most women are on synthetic hormones either via birth control or hormone replacement.